DaveBenham/VenomModules/README.md

 An attenuator for the Bernoulli Switch Probability CV was added rather than an attenuator for the expander mode CV.

-All expander CV inputs are monophonic, with the signal applied equally to all polyphonic channels found at the Bernoulli Switch.
+All expander CV inputs are monophonic, with the signal applied equally to any polyphony found at the Bernoulli Switch.

 None of the expander inputs are oversampled, even if the Bernoulli Switch has oversampling enabled.

 All expander inputs as well as the probability CV attenuator are ignored when the expander is bypassed.

+[Watch this video](https://www.youtube.com/watch?v=VRERXi6RuPE) to see how the Bernoulli Switch coupled with the Bernoulli Switch Expander can transform a simple sine wave into a dynamic complex stereo sound.

 [Return to Table Of Contents](#venom)